Julian B. Rotter

 After graduation, Rotter attended the University of Iowa, where he took classes with Kurt Lewin.
 Rotter minored in speech pathology and studied with the semanticist Wendell Johnson, whose ideas had an enduring influence on Rotter's thinking about the use and misuse of language in psychological science.
 Upon finishing his master's degree, Rotter took an internship in clinical psychology -- one of the few available at the time -- at Worcester State Hospital in Massachusetts.
 In 1939, Rotter started his Ph.D. work at Indiana University, one of the few programs to offer a doctorate in clinical psychology.
 There, he completed his dissertation on level of aspiration and graduated in 1941.
 By earning his Ph.D. in clinical psychology after having done a predoctoral internship, Rotter became one of the very first clinical psychologists trained in what is now the traditional mode.

 In 1963, Rotter left Ohio State to become the director of the clinical psychology training program at the University of Connecticut.
-He is now professor emeritus there.
-(Please follow this link for a recent profile of Julian Rotter in UConn Today.)
+After his retirement, he remained professor emeritus there.

 [The above information is based on a biographical essay written by Julian Rotter: Rotter, J. B. (1993).
 Expectancies.
 In C. E. Walker (Ed.), The history of clinical psychology in autobiography (vol. II) (pp. 273-284).
 Pacific Grove, CA: Brooks/Cole.
 Photos courtesy of University of Connecticut.]